Bobholamovic/CNN-FRIQA/README.md

 ## Acknowledgement
-+ The design of the model is inspired by [Deep Neural Networks for No-Reference and Full-Reference Image Quality Assessment](https://arxiv.org/abs/1612.01697)
++ The design of the model is based on [Deep Neural Networks for No-Reference and Full-Reference Image Quality Assessment](https://arxiv.org/abs/1612.01697)
 + Torch version of `MS-SSIM` from [lizhengwei1992/MS_SSIM_pytorch](https://github.com/lizhengwei1992/MS_SSIM_pytorch.git)
 + Part of the code layout from [fyu/drn](https://github.com/fyu/drn)